-Requirement OCT-067: The OCT shall collect the timestamp from the header of transmitted modem frames and provide these to the host for TWTT/PNT processing.
+Requirement OCT-065: The OCT shall record the timestamp from the header of transmitted modem frames and provide these to the host for TWTT/PNT processing.

-Requirement OCT-068: The OCT shall collect the timestamp from the header of received modem frames and provide these to the host for TWTT/PNT processing.
+Requirement OCT-066: The OCT shall record the timestamp from the header of received modem frames and provide these to the host for TWTT/PNT processing.

-Requirement OCT-069: The OCT shall collect the ingress time of received modem frames and provide these to the host for TWTT/PNT processing.
+Requirement OCT-067: The OCT shall record the ingress time of received modem frames and provide these to the host for TWTT/PNT processing.

-Note on Requirement OCT-069: The means for calibrating path delays and compensating timestamp biases is implementation dependent.
+Note: The means for calibrating path delays and compensating timestamp biases is implementation dependent.

-Requirement OCT-070: The OCT shall provide the valid TWTT timestamps from the MGMT frame to the host for TWTT/PNT processing from each MGMT frame received and matched to the corresponding frame specified by TS-applies.
+Requirement OCT-068: The OCT shall provide the valid TWTT timestamps from the MGMT frame to the host for TWTT/PNT processing from each MGMT frame received and matched to the corresponding frame specified by TS-applies.

-Note on Requirement OCT-070: Valid TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 3-15.
+Note: Valid TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 3-15.
 Timestamps with their valid flags set to false are not required to be provided to the host.

-Requirement OCT-071: The OCT shall provide the collected timestamp information via the network interface.
+Requirement OCT-069: The OCT shall report the recorded timestamp information via the network interface.

-Note on Requirement OCT-071: The format of the timestamp report is implementation specific.
+Note: The format of the timestamp report is implementation specific.

-Requirement OCT-072: The OCT shall collect timestamp information at a rate of

-TS_RECORD_FRAMES per second.
+Requirement OCT-070: The OCT shall record timestamp information at a rate of TS_RECORD_FRAMES per second.
 The OCT shall be capable of a TS_RECORD_FRAMES of no less than one per second.

-Note on Requirement OCT-072: Timestamps of IDLE frames other than those required to be recorded and reported may be dropped.
+Note: Timestamps of frames other than those required to be recorded and reported may be dropped.

-Requirement OCT-073: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
+Requirement OCT-071: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
 The OCT shall be capable of a TS_REPORT_FREQUENCY of no less than 1 Hz.

-Requirement OCT-074: Timestamps shall be accurate to within 3 ns of the host's clock.
+Requirement OCT-072: Timestamps shall be accurate to within 3 ns of the host's clock.